 Are you the type of person that needs adult interaction?
 You could end up feeling quite isolated, especially in the winter when it’s harder to make it to the park.

 How does your partner feel about having extra children in the house?
-Is it going to stress him or her out to have a house full of screaming kids?
+Is it going to stress them out to have a house full of screaming kids?

 Transition Period Sucks